-The COVID-19 pandemic ushered in unprecedented changes to education this past spring, including changing some high school classes to pass/fail grading policies.
-These grading changes have many students, particularly high school juniors applying to college this fall, wondering how college admissions officers will view pass/fail grades on their spring 2020 high school transcript.
+The COVID-19 pandemic ushered in unprecedented changes to education in 2020, including changing some high school classes to pass/fail grading policies.
+These grading changes have many students, particularly high school juniors applying to college this fall, wondering how college admissions officers will view pass/fail grades on their high school transcript.

 There are pros and cons to both policies; traditional grades (numerical or letter) may fail to accurately assess a student given new challenges due to online learning, but they keep the status quo and are able to be calculated into GPA points.
 On the other hand, pass/fail grades are not usually calculated into a student’s GPA, but do not negatively affect the GPA either.